 African Climate Change and Environmental Reporting Awards

-The Pan African Climate Justice Alliance (PACJA) seeks submissions from professional African journalists for the 5th Edition of the awards.
-2020 theme is "Making climate action a way of life."
-Winning and shortlisted contesters will be invited to The ACCER Awards Finalists Academy (TAAFA) to be held at the venue of the ACCER Awards Gala Night (TBA soon).
+The Pan African Climate Justice Alliance (PACJA) offers this biennial awards competition for professional African journalists.
+Winning and shortlisted contesters will be invited to The ACCER Awards Finalists Academy (TAAFA) to be held at the venue of the ACCER Awards Gala Night.
 Cash prize of $1,000 for the overall winner, with more opportunities to travel to international events, at PACJA's discretion.
 Shortlisted candidates will also get free return tickets to the event.

 AGU Science Journalism Awards

-Sponsored by the American Geophysical Union, the David Perlman and Walter Sullivan awards recognize excellence in Earth and space science news and features reporting, respectively, each with a $5,000 prize.
-The Robert C. Cowen Award celebrates a career of outstanding reporting on Earth and space sciences.
+Sponsored by the American Geophysical Union, the annual David Perlman and Walter Sullivan awards recognize excellence in Earth and space science news and features reporting, respectively, with a $5,000 prize.
+The Robert C. Cowen Award celebrates a career of outstanding reporting on Earth and space sciences (every other year).
 Nominations may be made by anyone; AGU membership is not required for nominators or nominees.
 Awardees also receive up to $1,000 in reimbursed costs to attend AGU's Fall Meeting in 2023.

 The Alexia Grants